DivyaAnjaliM/Stock-Prediction-System/README.md

 ## Output Screen-shots:
-The Home page of the application that displays real time data of stock prices.
+The Home page of the application displays real-time data of stock prices.
 ![image](https://user-images.githubusercontent.com/76027425/179440522-674b6e07-31dc-422f-81e3-0e0c9c74c85a.png)

-To Predict stock price we move on to predicition page where we need to enter valid ticker value and number of days and click predict button.
+To predict the stock price, we move on to the prediction page where we need to enter a valid ticker value and the number of days, and click the predict button.
 ![image](https://user-images.githubusercontent.com/76027425/179440538-a7054ec1-ce3b-44b1-b55e-72bf7e23692c.png)

-This page displays the predicted stock price alsong with searched ticker details and also generating unique QR Code to view the predicted result.
+This page displays the predicted stock price along with searched ticker details and also generates a unique QR Code to view the predicted result.
 ![image](https://user-images.githubusercontent.com/76027425/179440583-dcb85f97-d358-42d7-a7b4-661461135efd.png)

-The Left Graph is the real time stock price of the searched ticker for past 1day & the Right Graph is the predicted stock price for the number of days searched.
+The Left Graph is the real-time stock price of the searched ticker for the past 1day & the Right Graph is the predicted stock price for the number of days searched.
 ![image](https://user-images.githubusercontent.com/76027425/179440591-06b8b095-d2c4-4df8-93d7-fe389b748470.png)

 The Ticker Info page displays the details of all the valid tickers accepted by the application.